quangv/docs/src/doc/faq/environment.rst

 I am a Visual Studio user, can I use Visual Studio to develop Monaca apps?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are familiar with Visual Studio, Monaca provides an extension :doc:`../../manual/development/monaca_vs/index` to develop Monaca apps.
+If you are familiar with Visual Studio, Monaca provides an extension :ref:`monaca_vs_index` to develop Monaca apps.
 This extension allows to develop as in Monaca Cloud IDE except using the functionalities of Visual Studio.

 .. _faq02~010: